What is trade school?

 What programs do trade schools offer?

-Each trade school has its own academic offerings, however, most of them offer the following programs — all of which lead to good-paying jobs:
+Each trade school has its own academic offerings, but most of them offer programs that lead to the following careers:

 Pros of going to trade school